mbeddr/mps-platform-docs/src/doc/docs/mbeddr/misc_topics.md

 ## Windows and none ASCII chars

-Compilation from the command line might fail due to none ASCII chars when run on windows and possibly also on Linux.
+Compilation from the command line might fail due to none ASCII chars when run on Windows and possibly also on Linux.
 The error message will look something like this:

 ```
 [generate] NewLanguage\behavior\rtzj__BehaviorDescriptor.java : Invalid character constant (line: 27)